Interview Questions About Not Being Promoted at Work

 Best Answers to Lack of Promotion Questions

 It’s fine to share any logical reasons why you didn't advance with your interviewer.
-For example, maybe long tenured, well respected colleagues occupied the only positions you were eligible to be promoted to, or perhaps budget cuts put promotions on hold.
-Those really don’t have much to do with your qualifications.
+For example, maybe long-tenured, well-respected colleagues occupied the only positions you were eligible to be promoted to, or perhaps budget cuts put promotions on hold.
+Those don’t have much to do with your qualifications.

 In other cases, however, you may have lacked the skills or credentials required by your current employer to get promoted.
-This is a perfectly legitimate reason for not being promoted and if the same qualifications are not required or preferred by your target employer, it shouldn’t hurt your chances at getting hired.
+It is a legitimate reason for not being promoted, and if the same qualifications are not required or preferred by your target employer, it shouldn’t hurt your chances of getting hired.

 Mention Responsibilities and Projects